nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 systemctl start "xroad*"
 ```

+# 19 Additional Security Hardening

+For the guidelines on security hardening, please refer to [UG-SEC](ug-sec_x_road_security_hardening.md).

-## 18.2 Passing additional parameters to psql
+# 20 Passing additional parameters to psql

 By default any scripts(for example backup/restore) that uses `psql` utility tries to parse `/etc/xroad/db.properties` file for database related configurations like: database name, user, password, host, port.
 If the file is not found, the script may use default values which will point to local database.
 When such behaviour doesn't cover the requirements, it is possible to pass additional configurations to `psql` utility using environment variables from file.